 Forster Travel Guide

 Capture some of the greatest sights of the Mid-North Coast region by following the Lakes Way.
-This 77-kilometre driving route will guide you to picturesque scenes of Myall, Smiths, and Wallis Lakes.
+This 77-kilometre driving route will guide you to Myall, Smiths, and Wallis Lakes.

 Forster and the surrounding areas have a subtropical climate.
 You can expect humid conditions during every season.
 The average minimum temperature during the coldest month of temperature is about 9 degrees.
 During the warmest month of summer, the average maximum temperature is 26 degrees.
 Forster is frequently visited for its idyllic conditions, so come prepared to enjoy a seaside paradise.

 Ballina is a city that is situated in a quiet area of the Northern Rivers region in NSW.
 It offers some of the greatest coastal…

 Located in the cosmopolitan city of Sydney, Bondi Beach is an amazing seaside paradise.
 It is located just 7 kilometres east of Sydney's central district.